KraftAffix/Wuthering-Waves-Download-Library/README.md

 support server if for some reason you need help [kraftaffix/Wuthering-Waves-Download-Library](https://discord.gg/f3fTWdDmh5)

 **Why is it a torrent if its from the official launcher?**
-- The launcher has 4 CDN links to download each file and they give like 458+ links to download the game files seperately (no joke) unlike some _anime game_ that split the game into 4 zip files only requiring 4 links. /
+- The launcher has 4 CDN links to download each file and they give like 458+ links to download the game files seperately (no joke) unlike some _anime game_ that split the game into 4 zip files only requiring 4 links
+- The torrent file also serves as a some kind of bulk download so you only have to download one file

 **Torrenting feels like illegal, are there any other options?**
-- I will be adding more download options soon when I have tbe time.
+- I will be adding more download options soon when I have the time